-Established in 1933 by the General Assembly, the Department of Agriculture promotes and protects Missouri's multi-billion dollar agriculture and agribusiness industry.
+Established in 1933 by the General Assembly, the Department of Agriculture promotes and protects Missouri's multibillion dollar agriculture and agribusiness industry.
 The department also enforces state laws that regulate and market the agricultural industry.

-The department's divisions include Agriculture Business Development, Animal Health, Grain Inspection and Warehousing, Plant Industries and Weights and Measures.
+The department's divisions include Agriculture Business Development, Animal Health, Grain Inspection and Warehousing, Plant Industries and Weights, Measures and Consumer Protection.
 The department also houses the Missouri Agricultural and Small Business Development Authority, the Missouri State Fair, State Milk Board and the Missouri Wine and Grape Board.

-Office of Director
+Office of the Director